ksaurabh4/meals_finder/README.md

 Mobile App made with  flutter to checks different types of meals, its ingredients, cooking steps and much more.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started this Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)